 Set the tuning of oscillators 1 and 2 to 32’ and oscillator 3 to 16’.
-Leave the waveforms set to sawtooth, but lower the detune amount of oscillator 2 & 3 by right clicking the tuning knobs until fine tuning is less than 1%.
-Less detune is good for tight basslines, and helps retain clarity.
-Lower the filter’s cutoff frequency all the way down, set the filter emphasis to the 4 mark, and raise the amount of contour knob to the 5 mark.
+Leave the waveforms set to sawtooth, but lower the detune amount of oscillator 2 & 3 by right-clicking the tuning knobs until the fine-tuning is less than 1%.
+Less detune is good for tight basslines and too much detune can cause the sub-bass frequencies to sound out-of-tune.
+Lower the filter’s cutoff frequency down, set the filter emphasis to the 4 mark, and raise the amount of contour knob to the 5 mark.
 For the envelope, set the attack time to 10ms, decay to 306ms and sustain to 0.
 This will move the filter in time with the envelope settings, and the filter emphasis will create the funky squelch effect.

 For the keys patch, you can use any suitable polyphonic synth, and I’ll use Arturia Prophet V. The patch uses two detuned sawtooth oscillators, so use the template preset Pro5 2 Osc as a starting point.
 Now we want to modulate the filter, just like the bass patch, however with a much longer envelope setting.
 Set the cutoff to 0, resonance to 11 o’clock, and envelope amount to the 2 o’clock mark.
 Now set the filter’s envelope with a medium-long attack time of 90ms and a long decay time of 5500ms.
 The patch is simple, but the envelope movement helps keep it interesting.

 We can use Mini V again to create this patch.
 When you open the plugin, the oscillators are by default set to 32’, 16’ and 8’, which is perfect for this patch.
 Lower the volume of the 8’ oscillator slightly, and lower the detune amount of the oscillators just as we did in the previous Way to the Show patch.
 Set the filters cutoff frequency to 110 Hz and set emphasis, aka resonance, to a low 0.71, and then raise the amount of contour to 60%.
 Set both the filters with no sustain, then set the filter’s decay time to 192ms and the amplifiers decay time to around 840ms.
-Process the track with compression and saturation to make it growl and you’re finished
+Process the track with compression and saturation to make it growl and you’re finished.

 The keys are a complex patch, with a timbre like that of an acoustic guitar, and was likely recorded using an FM synth, or a synth with samples.
 Arturia DX7 V is a great FM synth, with modern capabilities plus the same architecture as the legendary Yamaha DX7.
 The DX7 V preset Piano Quattro sounds similar to the Almeda patch.
-The patch already has a light chorus effect, but you can improve the sound by raising the mix amount, or even just running it through another chorus effect after the plugin.
-I used Ableton’s Chorus with Dry/Wet set to 35%
+The patch already has a light chorus effect, but you can improve the sound by raising the mix amount or even just running it through another chorus effect after the plugin.
+I used Ableton’s Chorus with Dry/Wet set to 35%.